termbox/termbox2/README.md

 # termbox2

-termbox2 is a terminal rendering library for creating TUIs.
-It is a [suckless](https://suckless.org) alternative to the ubiquitous [ncurses](https://invisible-island.net/ncurses/) library.
-It ships with built-in support for popular terminals and can also fallback to terminfo if present.
+termbox2 is a terminal I/O library for creating TUIs.
+It is a slim alternative to the ubiquitous [ncurses](https://invisible-island.net/ncurses) library.
+Unlike ncurses, it has a tighter API, and comes with built-in support for popular terminals if a terminfo db is not present on the system.

 Compared to the [original termbox](https://github.com/termbox/termbox), it retains a simple API and no dependencies beyond libc, and adds stricter error checking, more efficient escape sequence parsing, opt-in support for 32-bit